gerMdz/PayunPILE/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://gitlab.com/gerardo.montivero/alameda/issues) here on GitLab or leave a comment on the [template overview page at AlamedaCMS](https://gitlab.com/gerardo.montivero/alameda/).
+[Open a new issue](https://github.com/gerMdz/payunpile/issues) here on GitHub or leave a comment on the [template overview page at Payunpile](https://github.com/gerMdz/payunpile/).

 ## Custom Builds